Heat Treatments Kill Bed Bugs

 Begin Killing Bed Bugs in Less Than 15 Minutes

 Pesticide-based indoor bed bug control methods raise concern over the safety of occupants.
-Our affordable heat treatment systems offer you the ability to perform bed bug control work without relying on toxic chemical residues.
+Our portable and affordable heat treatment systems offer you the ability to perform bed bug control work without relying on toxic chemical residues.
 Heat can be used to kill every type of bed bug and their eggs.
 Additionally heat can kill bacteria and viruses.

 Thermal Kill Point For Bed Bugs

 Achieve a proven thermal kill for bed bugs with GreenTech Heat Solution's state-of-the-art technology.
 Our state-tested technology creates heat convection currents which transfer air throughout the room, forcing heated air molecules to transfer their energy into every surface of the room.
 Developed and perfected by Michael R. Linford PhD, our equipment is designed to be a complete bed bug heat treatment system without sacrificing quality or capability.

 Heat is the only truly organic bed bug control treatment method.
 Other companies would have you believe that their pesticides are organic or come from natural sources, but every applied pesticide carries with it some level of toxicity.
 Heat treatments are completely non-toxic and leave no chemical residue, eliminating your exposure over potential client health concerns.

 Choose GreenTech Heat systems for 100% results, 100% satisfaction.